bluemonkmn/lpl-outline/README.md

 See [change log](CHANGELOG.md) for complete history.

-### 0.1.1
+### 0.1.2

-- Add simple Go To Definition support
+- Added support for Context fields and KeyFields
-- Add simple hover text support
+- Fixed handling of multiple busclass files for the same business class

 -----------------------------------------------------------------------------------------------------------